DDSKS uses cookies

 - with internationally-acclaimed Lighting Designer Jane Cox and Mark Stanley.

-We’re excited to announce that this year’s Lighting Seminar will be held on June 17-19th, 2025.
-We are proud to welcome two of the most esteemed lighting designers in the performing arts: Jane Cox and Mark Stanley.
+We’re excited to announce that this year’s Lighting Seminar will be held on June 17–19, 2025.
+We are beyond proud to welcome two of the most esteemed lighting designers in the performing arts: Jane Cox and Mark Stanley.

 With distinguished international careers and extensive teaching experience from some of the leading universities in the United States, Jane Cox and Mark Stanley bring a wealth of knowledge to the seminar.
 Both are affiliated with the Studio School of Design and have worked across theatre, opera, and ballet at the highest level.